The Best Makeup Colors For Your Skin Tone

 Medium skin: glow up

-If you have a complexion that is somewhere between medium and fair, nude and neutral hues are definitely your friend.
+If you have a complexion that is somewhere between medium and fair, neutral hues are definitely your friend.
 When speaking with InStyle, New York City-based makeup artist Gita Bass recommended that people with medium-fair skin tones should choose a foundation with yellow undertones or even ones with a little bit of a gold glow.
 Peachy-gold blushes and creamy beige eyeshadows will work well to compliment your skin tone.
 You can even pull off a reddish-brown lip with no problem.

 If your complexion is more medium-dark than medium-light, you'll want to try out a foundation that is more of a honey color.
 If you have this skin type, you'll also probably find that it's pretty easy to locate a wide variety of products that look good on you.
 Multiple makeup artists revealed to InStyle that this skin tone can look great in almost all extremes.
 You don't have to shy away from bright or metallic eyeshadows, concentrated pink blushes, or even pale lips.